-The A.S. in Fire Service Administration is designed to provide upper level management skills to firefighters who wish to promote to the officer ranks in the fire service.
+The A.S. in Fire Service Management is designed to provide upper level management skills to firefighters who wish to promote to the officer ranks in the fire service.
 It is also a viable pathway for those who are not yet in the emergency services but who may want to enter into the Emergency Management or Emergency Mitigation field.
-This program is one hundred percent online which allows the student to take these classes at their own pace and on their own time.
+This program is one hundred percent online.
 This makes it a perfect situation for personnel already employed at a fire department who need a degree to promote to the officer level, but don't have the time to attend face-to-face college classes.

-First Year First Semester Credits ~ENG 1003 Freshman English 1\ 3 3 ~CA 1903 Introduction to Computer Concepts ~FAM 2503 Fine Arts Musical\ OR ~FAT 2203 Fine Arts Theater\OR 3 ~FAV 2503 Fine Arts Visual\ FS 1093 Principles of Emergency Services 3 FS 2163 Fire Protection Systems 3 Second Semester ~BIOL 1004 Biological Science & Lab 4 ~ENG 2003 Introduction to World Literature I\ 3 ~MATH 1023 College Algebra\ OR 3 ~MATH 1053 Mathematical Reasoning/Quantitative Literacy FS 2133 Fire Prevention 3 FS 2183 Fire Officer I 3 Second Year First Semester ~GSP 1004 Physical Science and Lab\ 4 ~ENG 1013 Freshman Eng.
-II\ 3 ~HIST 1013 World Civilization to 1660\ OR ~HIST 1023 World Civilization since 1660\ 3 FS 2193 Fire Officer II 3 FS 2063 Fire Strategy and Tactics 3 Second Semester ~PSY 2513 Introduction to Psychology 3 ~POSC 1003 Introduction to Politics 3 ~HIST 2763 The United States to 1876\ OR ~HIST 2773 The United States since 1876\ OR 3 ~POSC 2103 United States Government\
+First Year

+First Semester Credits

+~ENG 1003 Freshman English 1 3

+~CA 1903 Introduction to Computer Concepts 3

+~FAM 2503 Fine Arts Musical OR

+~FAT 2203 Fine Arts Theater OR

+~FAV 2503 Fine Arts Visual 3

+FS 1093 Principals of Emergency Services

+FS 2163 Fire Protection Systems

+Second Semester

+~BIOL 1004 Biological Science & Lab

+~ENG 2003 Introduction to World Literature I

+~MATH 1023 College Algebra OR

+~MATH 1053 Mathematical Reasoning/Quantitative Literacy

+FS 2133 Fire Prevention

+FS 2183 Fire Officer I

+Second Year

+First Semester

+~GSP 1004 Physical Science and Lab4

+~ENG 1013 Freshman Eng.
+II

+~HIST 1013 World Civilization to 1660 OR

+~HIST 1023 World Civilization since 1660

+FS 2193 Fire Officer II

+FS 2063 Fire Strategy and Tactics

+Second Semester

+~PSY 2513 Introduction to Psychology

+~POSC 1003 Introduction to Politics

+~HIST 2763 The United States to 1876 OR

+~HIST 2773 The United States since 1876 OR

+~POSC 2103 United States Government

+FS 1221 Firefighter Safety and Survival: Company Officer's Resp1

+FS 2043 Special Problems in Fire Science - Capstone project

-\See General Education Requirements course descriptions.
+See General Education Requirements course descriptions.
 Sixty hours are required for this degree.